1099-CAP Deadlines: Corporate Control & Capital Structure Reporting

 Tax-free reorganizations under Internal Revenue Code Section 368 often require Form 1099-CAP filing even when no immediate tax consequences occur.
 Employers must understand the interaction between reorganization provisions and reporting requirements.

-Stock-for-stock exchanges qualifying as Type B reorganizations must be reported when they result in control changes.
+• Type B Reorganizations (Stock Acquisitions): Stock-for-stock exchanges qualifying as Type B reorganizations must be reported when they result in control changes.

-Asset acquisitions followed by liquidation of the target corporation require careful analysis of reporting obligations.
+• Type C Reorganizations (Asset Acquisitions): Asset acquisitions followed by liquidation of the target corporation require careful analysis of reporting obligations.

 REIT and Regulated Investment Company Transactions